-t-statistics are reported below the estimates.
+(1) T-statistics are reported below the estimates.
 The estimates of the individual and time-dummies are not reported.
-Pose model also approximate and possible also approximate approximate and possible also approximate approx

 (2) Base model plus generalised (i.e. positive and negative) election parameters.
 Deterministic components are estimated when significant (see notes below).